 CHEERLEADER MASSACRE (2003)

 Returning to the original Slumber Party Massacre series (sort of), Cheerleader Massacre is actually CONNECTED to the first film.
 Brinke Stevens returns as Linda.
 Yep.
 Turns out she didn’t die in the first movie when she went to get her books!
-So she has a cameo in this for no apparent reason other than to recount how she actually survived and to give us flashbacks from the original Slumber Party Massacre to let us know this one’s sort of a sequel.
+So she has a cameo in this for no apparent reason other than to recount how she actually survived and to give us flashbacks from the original Slumber Party Massacre to let us know this one is sort of a sequel.

 It runs an hour and 20 minutes and is man written and man directed.
-And so the very first scene has a chick flash her tits in a tent.
+And so the very first scene has a girl flash her tits in a tent.
 Actually, it’s a pretty good, typically suspenseful “the-killer-is-outside-the-tent” scene.
 In fact, aside from tons of bimbos with huge boobs (great shower scenes and asses bending right into the camera), the other fairly worthy aspect of the film is the attention to chase scenes with classic dark lighting, killer POV, and a music score that seems good at first, but which you soon realize is ridiculously melodramatic to manipulate your senses into believing the scene are suspenseful.

 So the girls head to a cabin in the woods with their teacher, two guys, and a male bus driver who looks like a butch lesbian.
 Like REALLY.
-I thought he was for like half the movie.
+I thought he was for half the movie.
 But after a handful of rapid fire kills, instead of a lot of the time being focused on the girls’ slumber party, the film is about police hunting down an escaped killer.

 In one of the most unique twists of the series, well, I can’t tell you, because it’s a surprise twist.
 All I’ll say is, the film could have been called I Know What You Did Last Summer You Big Lesbo.